tkem/uritools/docs/index.rst

    All components may be specified as either Unicode strings, which will be encoded according to `encoding`, or :class:`bytes` objects.

-   `authority` may also be passed a three-item iterable specifying userinfo, host and port subcomponents.
+   `authority` may also be passed a three-item sequence specifying userinfo, host and port subcomponents.
 If both `authority` and any of the `userinfo`, `host` or `port` keyword arguments are given, the keyword argument will override the corresponding `authority`